Distributionally Robust Wireless Semantic Communication with Large AI Models: Numerical Results

-Under stronger semantic noise (FGSM with 30\% noise ratio), the advantage of \OurAlg becomes more pronounced.
+Under stronger semantic noise (FGSM with 30\% noise ratio), the advantage of \OurAlg becomes more visible.
 DeepJSCC’s performance degrades rapidly, particularly below 10~dB SNR.
 This confirms its vulnerability to out-of-distribution inputs.
 DeepSC-RI remains more stable but begins to plateau, while \OurAlg demonstrates lower degradation rates across all SNRs.
 This resilience stems from its ability to optimize under worst-case semantic and channel shifts, resulting in a flatter degradation curve.
-For example, at 10~dB SNR under Rayleigh fading, \OurAlg retains significantly higher PSNR and SSIM compared to both baselines.
+For example, at 10~dB SNR under Rayleigh fading, \OurAlg retains considerable higher PSNR and SSIM compared to both baselines.

 Channel variability has a marked impact on all methods, especially under Rayleigh fading.
 The performance gap between AWGN and Rayleigh conditions is widest at low SNRs, where multipath fading dominates.
 Although robust to semantic shifts, DeepSC-RI often lacks channel-aware training and thus underperforms in fading scenarios.
-In contrast, \OurAlg consistently outperforms both baselines in Rayleigh channels, highlighting the effectiveness of integrating channel uncertainty into the optimization objective.
+In contrast, \OurAlg outperforms both baselines in Rayleigh channels by an observable amount, highlighting the effectiveness of integrating channel uncertainty into the optimization objective.
 The WDRO formulation enables \OurAlg to anticipate adversarial channel conditions, leading to smoother performance curves across diverse environments.

-The empirical trends align with the theoretical motivations of \OurAlg.
+\blue{A quantitative comparison (Tables~\ref{tab:AWGN_results} and~\ref{tab:Rayleigh_results}) reveals that WaSeCom provides superior robustness under challenging conditions.
+At low SNRs, its resilience is evident: under the AWGN channel with 30\% FGSM noise at 0 dB, WaSeCom achieves 13.40 dB, a notable improvement over DeepSC-RI (12.60 dB) and DeepJSCC (10.91 dB).
+This advantage is most pronounced at high SNRs under strong adversarial attack.
+For example, in the Rayleigh channel at 30 dB with 30\% FGSM noise, WaSeCom maintains 26.70 dB, whereas DeepSC-RI and DeepJSCC degrade to 25.60 dB and 23.35 dB, respectively.} The empirical trends align with the theoretical motivations of \OurAlg.
 By modeling the robustness problem as a bi-level optimization over Wasserstein balls, the model is encouraged to generalize beyond nominal data distributions.
 The inner semantic-level objective regularizes feature encoding against worst-case input shifts, while the outer channel-level optimization ensures that these features are decodable under stochastic degradation.
 This layered robustness yields improvements in different noise settings and contributes to stable performance under mild perturbations and channel variance.